Growth hacking Facebook ads

 It helps enormously that their brand is all about promoting beautiful imagery, but you’ve got to admit that this stunning landscape would slow your scroll right down.

-If you’re still struggling to pick, or just curious about optimising your content with the use of AI, our free tool, Pomegranate, lets you to assess how effective your images will be in a Facebook ad campaign before you hit ‘Place Order’.
+If you’re still struggling to pick, or just curious about optimising your content with the use of AI, our free tool, Connect, lets you to assess how effective your images will be in a Facebook ad campaign before you hit ‘Place Order’.

 There’s no exact science when it comes to creating successful Facebook ads, and there are a lot of features to play around with that require dedicated time.
 So, as is always the case when it comes to growth hacking, it’s all about the process of experimenting and making tweaks until your brand simply shouts from the screen.